Mingrui-Yu/A-Simple-Stereo-SLAM-System-with-Deep-Loop-Closing/README.md

 <div align=center><img src="https://img2020.cnblogs.com/blog/1921421/202004/1921421-20200404204617560-1899206987.png" width = "60%" /></div>

+The system can run at a frame rate of around 50 frames per second (if the viewer is closed).
+If you don't need to undistort the images (such as in KITTI database), it can even accelerate to around 100 frames per second.
+(Run on a laptop with  i5-8265U(1.60GHz × 8) and no GPU)

+# Brief Introduction

+The system contains three thread:
+* Frontend thread
+* Backend thread
+* LoopClosing thread

+In Frontend, it will track the motion based on feature points and LK flow.
+If the number of tracked keypoints is lower than a thresold, it will detect new features and create a keyframe.
+Mappoints are created by triangulating the matched feature points in left/right images.

+In Backend, it will maintain a global map and an local active map.
+The active map is like a sliding window, containing a fixed number of keyframes and observed mappoints.
+Optimization of the active map is done in Backend.

+In LoopClosing, it will first try to detect a Candidate Loop KF of the Current KF using DeepLCD.
+If succeed, it will then match the keypoints in Candidate KF and Current KF, which is used to compute the correct pose of Current KF using PnP and g2o optimization.
+If the number of inliers is higher than a threshold, the loop detection will be considered as a success, and loop correction is applyed: first, it will correct the keyframe poses and mappoint positions in active map; second, a pose graph optimization of the global map will be applied.

+***

 There must be some mistakes in the project as I am just a newcomer to visual SLAM.
 Please open an issue if you find any problem, and I will be deeply grateful for your correction and advice.

-As for the detail of this system, I will add some instruction later.